 The valuation of residential developments are carried out using Earnings Before Interest, Taxes and Depreciation and Amortisation (EBITDA) level cash flows as reduced by the tax impact over the project life under the DCF method, discounted using a weighted average cost of capital (WACC), which the Investment Manager deems appropriate for the project being valued.
-The four significant inputs used in the DCF method are:
+The three significant inputs used in the DCF method are sales price, construction cost and WACC.